City Rail Link

 Whole-of-Life footprint

-CRL’s energy footprint is largely comprised of the diesel and electricity needed to construct and operate the stations and tunnels.
+CRL’s energy footprint was largely comprised of the diesel and electricity needed to construct and operate the stations and tunnels.

-The challenge laid down for our main construction partner Link Alliance is to achieve a 25% energy carbon emission reduction compared to a business-as-usual Base Case.
+The challenge laid down for our main construction partner Link Alliance was to achieve a 25% energy carbon emission reduction compared to a business-as-usual Base Case.

-A saving of just over 36,000 tCO2e of greenhouse gas emissions is currently projected.
+A saving of just over 36,000 tCO2e of greenhouse gas emissions was expected.
 This is a 21.4% saving.
 Around 80% of this saving is expected to be achieved during the 100-year operational phase projected for the stations and tunnels.

-The total savings projected for construction and operation, is equivalent to just over 42,000 economy class flights between Auckland and London.
+The total savings is equivalent to just over 42,000 economy class flights between Auckland and London.

-The Chart below shows how these savings are expected to be achieved.
+The Chart below shows how these savings were expected to be achieved.

-The graph below shows how emissions associated with energy use for Link Alliance contract 3 is tracking well below both the base case and detailed design projections.
+The graph below shows how emissions associated with energy use for Link Alliance contract 3 tracked well below both the base case and detailed design projections.

 Electric Multi-Service Vehicles (MSV)